maximeq/webgl-modelers-plugin-blobtree/README.md

 ## Install

-Note : Builds are commited so you can just copy builds and use them as is.

-You need to install package [three-js-blobtree](https://github.com/maximeq/three-js-blobtree) first (not published on npm, you may need credentials).
+You need to install package [three-js-blobtree](https://github.com/maximeq/three-js-blobtree) first.
 Install it in the same folder as this package.
 Then run :

 > npm install

+[WebGLModelers](https://github.com/maximeq/webgl-modelers) plugins are meant to be directly bundled with the target modeler package.
+However, it is possible to build this package and include it directly in a web page.
+Builds are commited for a direct usage, but you can also run :

 > npm run build

 ## Usage